Maintaining your finances after you move

 The financial considerations of an international move don’t just stop the minute the property is purchased.
 Here we outline the key financial considerations for after you purchase.

-One of the first things you need to do before leaving the UK is to inform the HMRC of your departure.
-Finding out any tax implications that may affect your Estate in the UK while living in Australia is important.
-Consulting a professional financial advisor is the best way to determine specific steps to tax planning for your given circumstances.
+One of the first things you need to do before leaving the UK is to inform HMRC of your departure.
+Finding out any tax implications that may affect your estate in the UK while living in Australia is important.
+Consulting a professional financial adviser is the best way to determine specific steps to tax planning for your given circumstances.

-If you decide to continue paying into your UK pension plan while in Australia you may find that you’ll receive tax relief, which will make it worth doing so.
+If you decide to continue paying into your UK pension plan while in Australia you may find that you’ll receive tax relief.
 When moving to Australia and bringing your UK pension with you, either in a lump sum or through regular payments, be aware of the foreign tax restrictions that will apply to this income.

 Determining your residency in the UK is important for proper tax planning.
 You can do this by taking the Statutory Residence Test.
 Make sure you note the difference between residency and domicile status in the UK, as these can have specific tax implications for you, especially when dealing the income and inheritance tax.

 If you plan on earning an income in Australia, or renting out your property, you should consult a Financial Adviser and seek advice on Australian tax law and how it applies to you.

 If you are eligible for a UK pension, you will obviously want to consider the best way to claim this when you are in Australia.
 If you wish to keep your pension in your UK bank account, setting up regular payments to your Australian account is a good way to ensure a steady stream of money is available.
 Working with a payment specialist is the easiest and most effective way of setting up a payment system while in Australia.
 By setting up a Regular Payment Plan with Smart Currency Exchange you will receive your pension in regular payments at pre-agreed exchange rates and for no service fees.
 It doesn’t get any easier than this.